 In 2017 an international team of conservationists and climate experts published a paper in the journal PNAS that proposed a new approach to reducing greenhouse gases in the atmosphere by the use of what they called 'natural climate solutions'.
 These were 20 conservation, ecological restoration and improved land management strategies that increase carbon sequestration (removal) or avoid emissions across forests, wetlands, grasslands and farmland worldwide.
-These natural climate solutions could provide over a third of the CO2 mitigation required by 2030 to keep to a likely 2°C pathway, the experts suggested9, and could be a powerful and effective supplement to decarbonisation of the economy.
-A separate study by the Crowther Lab published in July 2019 mapped global tree restoration potential, finding that restoring trees to 0.9bn hectares of suitable land worldwide could sequester 200 gigatonnes of additional carbon at maturity10.
+These natural climate solutions could provide over a third of the CO2 mitigation required by 2030 to keep to a likely 2°C pathway, the experts suggested, and could be a powerful and effective supplement to decarbonisation of the economy.

-These proposals have now been taken up by a global campaign asking governments to support natural climate solutions with an urgent programme of research, funding and political commitment11.
-Currently it is estimated that only 2.5% of the money spent on climate mitigation is directed towards approaches that work to improve natural ecosystems12.
-Natural climate solutions, such as rewilding, can achieve negative emissions in a way that works with nature and benefits human societies rather than threatening the wellbeing of both through the diversion of large areas of land to forestry-based 'Bio-Energy with Carbon Capture and Storage' (BECCS, see box on the next page).
+These proposals have now been taken up by a global campaign asking governments to support natural climate solutions with an urgent programme of research, funding and political commitment.
+Currently it is estimated that only 2.5% of the money spent on climate mitigation is directed towards approaches that work to improve natural ecosystems.
+Natural climate solutions, such as rewilding, can achieve negative emissions in a way that works with nature and benefits human societies rather than threatening the wellbeing of both through the diversion of large areas of land to forestry-based 'Bio-Energy with Carbon Capture and Storage' (BECCS, see Box).